What is a lifetime mortgage?

-A lifetime mortgage is a product that allows you to release some of the equity (or wealth) that you’ve accumulated in your home over the years, so you can benefit from it here and now without having to sell your house to get at it.
+A lifetime mortgage allows you to release some of the equity (or wealth) that you’ve accumulated in your home over the years, so you can benefit from it here and now without having to sell your house to get at it.
 That’s why lifetime mortgages are also known as ‘equity release’ mortgages.

 Who are lifetime mortgages for?

 People who take out lifetime mortgages tend to be older, and in a position where they have built up considerable equity in their property – usually as house prices have risen in the years since they first bought.

 What are the pros and cons of lifetime mortgages?

-Taking out a lifetime mortgage may also mean you are unable to claim means-tested benefits and could have an impact on how much tax you have to pay - so do check how you might be affected by such changes before committing to a lifetime mortgage.
+No means-tested benefits: A lifetime mortgage may also mean you are unable to claim means-tested benefits and could have an impact on how much tax you have to pay.
+Check to see how you’ll be affected before committing

-Finally, be aware that when you take out a lifetime mortgage you are likely to face similar expenses to those incurred when you take out an ordinary mortgage: arrangement fees, legal costs and valuation fees are all common.
+Extra expenses: You’ll face similar expenses to those incurred from an ordinary mortgage, such as arrangement fees, legal costs and valuation fees

 If you are interested in any form of equity release, it’s a good idea to speak to a specialist advisor.